vicente-valls/pingpongfy-doc/README.md

 In a nutshell these are the AWS components:

-* Serverless frontend: using cloudfront as cdn and s3 for serving html+js+css
+* Serverless frontend: using cloudfront and s3 for serving html+js+css files.
-* AWS Cognito: used for signing/login process.
-It provides security layer to apigateway and the AWS IoT (used by websockets).
 * Websocket service: aws IoT manages ws connections and pushes messages to browsers whenever table is updated.
 * Rest API:
   * using apigateway to pre-process the request (caching, security).
-  * Requests are authenticated using the aws cognito authorizer.
-  * Logic for apigateway can probably be encapsulated in a beanstalk app or in another lambda.
+  * Logic for apigateway can probably be encapsulated in a beanstalk app or in another lambda using serverless.
 * Storage:
   * DynamoDb Table for status for the table:
     * dynamodb is great storage triggering events on data changes.
 Hence, API is decoupled from message system.